Rosuavio/system-configs/test/README.md

-Ushally threw whatever window manager or de like thing In creasing the resolution ushally dose not cause the UI to scale, and leave the UI elements as really small, but if the UI is scalled up with the resolution it gives more pixels for each charciter which can improve OCR
+Ushally threw whatever window manager or de like thing In creasing the resolution ushally dose not cause the UI to scale, and leave the UI elements as really small, but if the UI is scaled up with the resolution it gives more pixels for each charciter which can improve OCR